Team-Forky/API/README.md

 The API consists of 3 Tables that consists of Patients, Resources, & Patient Resources.
 The backend was written in C# using ASP.NET Core 2, Entity Framework Core, and the MVC framework.

-* With this API, a care-taker will be able to enter, retrieve, update, or remove a patient from a database.
+* With this API, a care-taker will be able to enter, retrieve, update, or remove a patient/resource from a database.
 * Care-taker will be able to enter a patients name, age, status, and check in date/time when created.
+* Care-taker will be able to assign a specific resource to a patient.
 ---

 ## Tools Used